 WOOHOOO!!
 I can beat Wiki.
 OK, so I might not now a huge amount about these two villages but I took some lovely photos.

 Where Flussio ends and Tinnura starts was all a bit of a mystery but for a population of less than 800 people their villages are outstandingly pretty with murals, street paintings and fountains and not to forget the super friendly inhabitants who helped me find more art!

 Flussio and Tinnura are literally connected – by buildings.
 There seems to be nothing separating them.
-The main road runs between the two and you could be forgiven for blinking and missing them.
+The main road runs between the two and you could be forgiven for blinking and missing most of the murals.

 Cobbled streets & painted houses